 Generally, the rule of thumb is that when it’s cold, it contracts and when it’s warm, it expands.
 Not so with frozen pipes, as the ice buildup causes increased pressure inside your pipes, causing it to literally burst out of the pipe.

-How Can I prevent pipe burst at home?
+How Can I prevent pipe bursts at home?

 Another added measure would be to not allow the temperature in the home to dip below 55 degrees Fahrenheit.
-Keeping your cabinet doors open beneath your sink area will also allow warmer air to flow and circulate your pipes and cause it not to freeze.
+Keeping your cabinet doors open beneath your sink area will also allow warmer air to flow and circulate your pipes and cause them not to freeze.
 Contact a plumber near you to ensure your home is properly winterized and ready for when the onslaught of the winter months comes.

 Water Movement / Water Hammer